llvm/clangd-www/guides/system-headers.md

 `Clangd` comes with an embedded `clang` parser.
-Hence it makes use of all the mechanisms that exist in clang for lookups, while adding some extra spices to increase chances of discovery on Mac environemnts.
+Hence it makes use of all the mechanisms that exist in clang for lookups, while adding some extra spices to increase chances of discovery on Mac environments.
 Here follows some information about what clang does.

 ### Search directories mentioned with compile flags